AndrewCIP/andrewcip.github.io/README.md

 - James, like me, shares a heavy interest in game development.

 ## If you could explore any magical realm in the world, where would it be and why?
 I would love to visit Japan because the country is home to many large gaming companies, amazing food, and interesting culture.
-I've never had the chance to travel outside of the United States and have many places I like to visit, but Japan would definitely be the first.
+I've never had the chance to travel outside of the United States and have many places I'd like to visit, but Japan would definitely be at the top of my list.